Zwickauer Land: History

 In 1856 an important step toward modern administration was done with the establishment of new administration offices, the “offices of court” (Gerichtsamt).
 Thereby the old office organization could be overcome.

 In 1873 justice and administration were separated.
 Now the offices of court were only responsible for the law.
 The “administration crews” (Amtshauptmannschaft) were responsible for the administration.
 There were four “county administration crews” (Kreishauptmannschaften), which were created as organs of the Saxon government.
 The county administration crew of Zwickau consisted of the administration crews in Annaberg, Auerbach, Chemnitz, Flöha, Marienberg, Oelsnitz, Plauen, Schwarzenberg and Zwickau.

 In 1919 a branch office of Zwickau was opened in Werdau.
 It became an independent office in 1920, but in 1933 it was affiliated to Zwickau again.

 The rural constitution of 1946 as well as the Saxon constitution of 1947 established democratic values in Saxony again, like they had existed before the beginning of the Third Reich.

 Now part of the German Democratic Republic (East Germany), the federal state of Saxony was liquidated as part of the administration reforms implemented from July 23, 1952.
 At the same time the former district Zwickau was divided into the districts Werdau and Zwickau.
 The area of the district Zwickau received a strong reduction.
 A considerable part turned into the district Werdau; furthermore, parts of the Zwickauer area were added to the district of Reichenbach.
 On the other hand the "Mülsengrund" was extracted from the district Glauchau and was affiliated to the district Zwickau.

 With the dramatic events in autumn 1989, the Berlin Wall came down.
 The German Democratic Republic ceased to exist as Germany was re-united.
 With Saxon parliamentary elections on October 14, 1990, the federal state of Saxony was re-established.
 On May 6, 1990 local elections took place.
 At the constituent meeting of district assembly Christian Otto was elected head of the administration of the district Zwickau.
 In the district Werdau the citizens elected Georg Hamburg to head of the administration.

 With the district reform on August 1, 1994, the rural district “Zwickauer Land” was created, seated in Werdau.
 With the termination of the municipality regional reorganization on January 1, 1999, the district changed its geographical face again.
 The places Cainsdorf, Mosel, Oberrothenbach and Schlunzig were affiliated to Zwickau against the will of the people living there.

 In August 2008, as a part of the district reform in Saxony, the districts of Zwickauer Land, Chemnitzer Land and the urban district Zwickau were merged into the new district Zwickau.

 Geography

-The district is located in the Ore Mountains (Erzgebirge), with the main river s being the Zwickauer Mulde and the Pleiße.
+The district is located in the Ore Mountains, with the main river s being the Zwickauer Mulde and the Pleiße.